jenkinsci/pipeline-plugin/TUTORIAL.md

 ## Retaining Global Libraries

-Plugins inject function and class names into a flow before it runs.
+Plugins inject function and class names into a Pipeline before it runs.
 The plugin bundled with Pipeline allows you to eliminate the above boilerplate and keep the whole script (except one “bootstrap” line) in a Git server hosted by Jenkins.
 A [separate document](cps-global-lib/README.md) has details on this system.

 ## Creating Multibranch Projects